tazlambert/coherence-distributed/README.md

-# Welcome to Oracle Coherence Distributed Hands On Lab
+# Welcome to Oracle Coherence WebLogic Hands On Lab

 ## About this hands-on Hands On Lab ##